eventide-project/docs/core-concepts/streams/uses-of-streams.md

 ## Application State

 In an [event-sourced](/glossary.md#event-sourcing) system, an entity's state is stored as a series of [events](/glossary.md#event) in an [event stream](/glossary.md#event-stream).
 The entity's attributes are populated by _applying_ the event's attributes to the entity.
-Because messaging systems make use of the [publish-subscribe](/glossary.md#pub-sub) pattern, events will inevitably be recorded.
-These events also represent changes in the entities' state.
+Because messaging systems make use of the [Publish/Subscribe](/glossary.md#pub-sub) pattern, and Pub/Sub is based on events, events will be recorded as a matter of components interacting with each other.
+These events also represent changes in the state of application entities.
 Because of this property of event-sourced systems, storing [applicative](/glossary.md#applicative) state in relational database rows is largely unnecessary except as matter of caching and performance optimization.

 ## Message Queue